awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/rds-launch-instance.rst

 #################################

 .. meta::
-   :description: Launch an |RDS| database instance from AWS Explorer.
+   :description: Launch an Amazon RDS database instance from AWS Explorer.
-   :keywords: |RDS|, launch
+   :keywords: RDS, launch, relational database

 With AWS Explorer, you can launch an instance of any of the database engines supported by |RDS|.
 The following walkthrough shows the user experience for launching an instance of Microsoft SQL Server